Alicepinch/stay-in-st-tropez/README.md

 ### 404 page

-A 404 page has been created and styled so that if a user was to try and access a page that was not available or the user misspelled the web domain name then the 404 page could take them back to the homepage.
+A custom 404 page was added to the Website that contains an anchor link to allow the user to direct back to the homepage if they try to access a page that is not available.
 In order to create the 404 page I followed the instructions on [GitHub docs.](https://docs.github.com/en/github/working-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)

 #### Future Features